Approximating the Distribution of the Median and other Robust Estimators on Uncertain Data: Approximating the Median Distribution

 Intuitively, this maps each $p_{i,j} \in P_\all$ onto the closest point $x \in T$, unless it violates the $\eps$-approximation property which another further point satisfies.

-Now for each $x\in T$, define weight of $x$ as $ \displaystyle{\hat{w}(x)=\sum_{\{p_{i,j}\in P_\all \mid f_T(p_{i,j})=x\}}w(p_{i,j}).} $ So we first compute the weight of each point in $P_\all$ and then obtain the weight of points in $T$ on another linear sweep.
-Our ability to calculate the weights $w$ for each point in $P_\all$ is summarized in the next lemma, with corollary about $\hat w$ following.
-The algorithm, explained in detail within the proof, is a dynamic program that expands a specific polynomial, where in the final state, the coefficients correspond with the probability of each point being the median.
+Now for each $x\in T$, define weight of $x$ as $\hat{w}(x)=\sum_{\{p_{i,j}\in P_\all \mid f_T(p_{i,j})=x\}}w(p_{i,j})$.
+So we first compute the weight of each point in $P_\all$ and then obtain the weight of points in $T$ in another linear sweep.
+Our ability to calculate the weights $w$ for each point in $P_\all$ is summarized in the next lemma.
+The algorithm, explained within the proof, is a dynamic program that expands a specific polynomial similar to Li \etal~\cite{LSD09}, where in the final state, the coefficients correspond with the probability of each point being the median.